abinit/abinit/doc/tutorial/compilation.md

 !!! important

-    The `.mod` files are Fortran modules generated by the Fortran compiler These modules will be "used" by other Fortran codes such as Abinit during the compilation process.
+    The `.mod` files are Fortran modules produced by the Fortran compiler.
+    These modules are "used" by other Fortran modules/programs such as ABINIT during the compilation process.
-    Unfortunately, `.mod` files are compiler-depedent and the format may also depend on the compiler version.
+    Note that the `.mod` files are compiler-dependent and the format may also depend on the compiler version.
     In a nutshell, one cannot use this MPI library to compile the code with another Fortran compiler.

 ## Installing HDF5 and netcdf4 (C and Fortran bindings)

-Netcdf4 is built on top of HDF5 and consists of two different parts: the low-level layer implemented in C and the Fortran bindings.
+Netcdf4 is built on top of HDF5 and consists of two different parts: the low-level C layer and the Fortran bindings (Fortran code calling C).
-To create the libraries required by ABINIT, we will build these three different pieces in bottom-up fashion starting from HDF5.
+To build the libraries required by ABINIT, we will compile these three different pieces of software in a bottom-up fashion starting from HDF5.

-Download the HDF5 tarball from https://www.hdfgroup.org/downloads/hdf5

-Configure the package with:
+First of all, download the HDF5 tarball from this [download page](https://www.hdfgroup.org/downloads/hdf5). and configure the package with:

 ```sh
     ./configure --prefix=$HOME/local/ CC=$HOME/local/bin/mpicc --enable-parallel
 ```

+At the end of the configuration step, you should get:

 ```sh